 Fibres are classified into two types:

-- Natural Fibres – Fibres naturally obtained from both plants and animals.
-Example of Natural Fibres is cotton, wool and silk.
+- Natural Fibres – They are natural fibres, which are obtained from both plants and animals.
+Examples of Natural Fibre are silk, wool and cotton.

-- Synthetic Fibres — Fibres artificially produced within the industries.
+- Synthetic Fibres — They are man-made fibres, which are produced artificially within the industries.
 They are also called as artificial or man-made Fibers.
-Example of Synthetic Fibres is Rayon, Nylon, etc.
+Example of Synthetic Fibres is Nylon, Rayon, etc.

-Cotton is obtained from the seeds of the cotton plant.
+Cotton fibres are natural fibres, obtained from the seed coat of the cotton plant.

-- Give examples of natural and synthetic fibre
+- What are the examples of natural fibre?

 This was a brief introduction to the Fibre to Fabrics.
 Stay tuned with BYJU’S to learn more in detail about the Fibres, Fabrics and other related topics @ BYJU’S Biology